I used ChineseSkill when I started learning Chinese

 For those who are certain that they are going to study Chinese and want to make progress as quickly and efficiently as possible, there are likely better options available.
 I’ll give recommendations for these students at the end of this review.
 However, for now, let’s focus on ChineseSkill.

 ChineseSkill is a duolingo style app.
 There are 45 topics with anywhere from 2-6 lessons in each topic.
 These lessons generally build on each other as much as possible.
-So, for example, first you will learn the word green and then later learn green tea.
+So for example, first, you will learn the word green and then later learn green tea.
 They not only introduce you to new words but also sentence structure, writing pinyin and characters, grammar, and speaking practice as well.

-The lessons are quite fun.
+The lessons are pretty fun.
 You’re given lives in the form of pandas.
 Each time you make a mistake, you lose a panda.
 If you lose all your pandas, then you have to start the lesson over.
 It can make you feel very nervous near the end of the lesson when you have no more pandas to lose.

 The lessons do a good job of reinforcing the vocabulary in many ways.
 You’ll be given different versions of the same question: matching Chinese to English, English to Chinese, Chinese to picture and writing.
-As you progress, the example sentences become more difficult and you gain exposure to new words, grammar and sentence structures.
+As you progress, the example sentences become more difficult and you gain exposure to new words, grammar, and sentence structures.

 The lessons will expose you to pinyin, simplified or traditional characters, and audio.
-You can also play the audio at a snails pace making it easier to understand more difficult sentences.
+You can also play the audio at a snail’s pace making it easier to understand more difficult sentences.